utk-cs340-fall25/students/jmehta2.md

 * Github username: mehtajm
 * Junior at UTK studying Computer Science and Medicine

+## Background
+I'm originally from Mt.
+Juliet, TN.
+I grew up with an interest in medicine, and continued my interests in college.
+I became fascinated with computer science after taking an introductory course my first year of university.

+## Interests
 I'm currently working on computational tools for biomedicine.
 I'm specifically interested in the use of deep learning for protein design and multi-omics for disease treatments.